-The Tonaquint Note reflects an original issue discount of \$80,000 plus \$10,000 of carried transaction expense that, bears interest at a rate of 8% per annum and matures 26 months after its issue date.
-The Tonaquint Note can currently be converted at any time, from time to time, at the option of the holder, in whole or in part.
+The Tonaquint Note reflected an original issue discount of \$80,000 plus \$10,000 of carried transaction expense that, bore interest at a rate of 8% per annum and matured 26 months after its issue date.
+The Tonaquint Note could be converted at any time, from time to time, at the option of the holder, in whole or in part.
 The original conversion price was \$20.00 per share, however, this was adjusted down due to the issuance of shares of our common stock or other securities convertible into or exchangeable for shares of our common stock below that price.
+As of the date hereof, all of the outstanding principal amount under the Tonaquint Note has been converted into shares of our common stock.
+Accordingly, the Tonaquint Note is no longer issued and outstanding.